DevExpress-Examples/winforms-chart-create-a-3d-side-by-side-bar-chart/Readme.md

 # Chart for WinForms - How to create a 3D Side-by-Side Bar chart

-The following example demonstrates how to create a [3D Side-by-Side Bar](https://docs.devexpress.com/WindowsForms/3421/controls-and-libraries/chart-control/series-views/3d-series-views/bar-series-views/side-by-side-bar-chart?p=netframework) chart at runtime.
+The following example demonstrates how to create a [3D Side-by-Side Bar](https://docs.devexpress.com/WindowsForms/3421/controls-and-libraries/chart-control/series-views/3d-series-views/bar-series-views/side-by-side-bar-chart?p=netframework) chart at runtime:

 ![3D Side-by-Side Bar chart](images/3dchart.png)